spotlightishere/superbinary-parser/README.md

 main.py: error: the following arguments are required: source, output_dir
 ```

-On Beats Studio Buds, it is also possible to extract the sounds from the Read Only File System (ROFS) using this syntax:
+On Beats Studio Buds, it is also possible to extract the firmware sounds from the Read Only File System (ROFS) using this syntax:
 ```
-main.py --extract-payloads --decompress-fota --extract-rofs FirmwareUpdate.uarp output_dir
+python3 main.py --extract-payloads --decompress-fota --extract-rofs FirmwareUpdate.uarp output_dir
 ```
 The script will then extract the sounds to the output direction.